seancarmody/Protovis-Loader/readme.txt

 [pvis src="http://www.example.com/chart.js" img="fails.png" height="125px"]My Caption![/pvis]

-You can see it in action on [the Stubborn Mule](http://www.stubbornmule.net/resources/protovis-loader/).
+You can see the plugin in action on [the Stubborn Mule](http://www.stubbornmule.net/resources/protovis-loader/).

 == Installation ==